Introduction

 - Smooth the Caulk:

 - Within 5 minutes of applying the caulk, use a caulk finishing tool or your finger to smooth the bead evenly.
-This step helps create a neat finish and ensures proper adhesion.
+This step is essential for achieving a neat finish and ensuring proper adhesion.

-- Immediately remove the painter’s tape after smoothing the caulk to prevent it from sticking to the tape.
+- Remove the painter’s tape immediately after smoothing the caulk to prevent it from adhering to the tape.

 - Clean Up: